Teradata Partitioning – Row vs. Column

 Row partitioning is the horizontal partitioning of tables, allowing the optimizer to limit data access to a cluster of table rows.
 Column partitioning is the vertical partitioning of tables, allowing the optimizer to restrict data access to a subset of table columns.

-The rows of row partitioned tables are stored in physical partitions, which are clusters of rows.
+The rows of row partitioned tables are stored in physical partitions, clusters of rows.
 A cluster could, for example, holds all rows of a particular date.

 Suppose such a cluster is used in the where condition of a query.
-In that case, the Teradata optimizer creates an execution plan, limiting access to the partitions containing only table rows with the date being searched for, and a full table scan (FTS) is avoided.
+In that case, the Teradata optimizer creates an execution plan, limiting access to the partitions containing only table rows with the date searched for.
+A full table scan (FTS) is avoided.

 When using column partitioning, one or more table columns are building a cluster.
 Its partition represents each cluster.
 Column partitioned physical rows contain only a subset of columns and are not representing the complete logical rows.

 While row partition clustering can be based on complex expressions, column partitioning is limited to the columns’ definition, building one cluster.
-Hence, from an implementation point of view, column partitioning is simpler.
+Hence, from an implementation point of view, column partitioning is more straightforward.

 The main benefit of column partitioned tables is selecting only a subset of columns, reducing disk IO.